 The International Cost Management Standard Coalition (ICMSC) is a group of 49 professional and not-for-profit organisations from around the world, working together to develop and implement international standards for benchmarking, measuring and reporting construction project costs.
 The ICMSC Standards Setting Committee comprises 25 independent experts from 15 countries.
 They were appointed by the Coalition to draft, consult and produce the new International Cost Management Standard, third edition.

-ICMS Explained is a practical resource that will equip quantity surveyors and cost consultants to deliver cost estimates and financial reports in line with ICMS.
+ICMS explained is a practical resource that will equip quantity surveyors and cost consultants to deliver cost estimates and financial reports in line with ICMS 3.
 It also sets out the purpose, context and philosophy of ICMS.

-This is the April 2021 release, version 3.2.1, of the RICS Data Standard (RDS).
-An updated version reflecting ICMS 3 will be available in early 2022.
 The schema and example data files are available in both XML and JSON formats with html documentation in separate JSON and XML directories.
-This version replaces all previous RICS Data Standards for IPMS and ICMS which have both been incorporated into this single schema which allows users to capture, share and exchange data on land, property, real estate, and infrastructure assets.
-Where appropriate, the RDS references and supports a range of RICS and international standards covering property measurement, valuation, due diligence, life-cycle costing, brokerage, leasing, and building surveying.
+The current version supersedes previous RICS Data Standards for IPMS and ICMS which have both been incorporated into this single schema allowing users to capture, share and exchange data on land, property, real estate, and infrastructure assets.
+Where appropriate, the RDS references and supports a range of RICS and international standards covering property measurement, valuation, due diligence, life-cycle costing, carbon emissions, building operation, brokerage, leasing, and building surveying.

 The RDS is available under the MIT License and RICS can provide technical support on the implementation of the RDS, for further information and support please contact firstname.lastname@example.org.